Lattice Regularization of Reduced K\"{a}hler-Dirac Fermions and Connections to Chiral Fermions: fermions on and off the lattice

 In dimension $D$ the field $\Phi$ contains $2^D$ independent components.
 In a flat space of even dimensions the \KD equation describes the propagation of $2^{D/2}$ degenerate Dirac fields.
-To see this first construct a matrix $\Psi$ from elements of the Clifford algebra of $D$-dimensional Dirac matrices using the p-form components of $\Phi$ as coefficents:
+To see this first construct matrices $\Psi$ and $\Psib$ from elements of the Clifford algebra of $D$-dimensional (Euclidean) Dirac matrices using the p-form components of $\Phi$ as coefficents: